JacoMig/CodeExperiments/data-aggregation-set/README.md

         - sum the `playTime` fields
         - if any of the `auto` fields are `false` the result should be `false`
     - The other filter options should be applied to the merged data

-The order of the results should always remain unchanged from the original set, and in the case of merging items with duplicate ids, the row should take the place of the latest occurrence of that id.
-The input objects should not be modified.

 For example, given the set above...: